 In these days of high technology, our classes are well equipped with a variety of electronic teaching aids.
 Each class has access to digital cameras, CD players, and data projectors.
-Computers are also in general classroom use with an active and comprehensive technology program operating throughout the school including the robotics program commencing in Year 4, in partnership with the University of Queensland. iPads area also a valuable teaching tool in all year levels.
+Computers are also in general classroom use with an active and comprehensive technology program operating throughout the school, including an established relationship with Young Engineers, a robotics, coding and engineering business, by way of offering after school extra curricular activities, as well as in-class inquiry programs in Years 4-6. iPads area also a valuable teaching tool in all year levels.